artemkdr/mcp-server-catalog-with-api/QUICKSTART.md

 ### 3. Available Tools

-Once configured, you can use these tools in Claude:
+Once configured, you can use these tools:

 #### 🔍 Product Search
 ```